-Produce the field along the reference arc, for a few different values of the fringe-10991 field extent.
-10992
+Produce the field along the reference arc, for a few different values of the fringefield extent.

-(b) A possible check of the first order: OBJET[KOBJ=5], MATRIX[IORD=1,IFOC=0] 10993 can be used to compute the transport matrix from the rays.
-Compare what it gives 10994 with theory.
-10995
+(b) A possible check of the first order: OBJET[KOBJ=5], MATRIX[IORD=1,IFOC=0] can be used to compute the transport matrix from the rays.
+Compare what it gives with theory.